-Areas of study
+Areas of Study

-Water resources engineering is concerned with all aspects of the physical control of water.
+- Water resources and hydraulic engineering is concerned with all aspects of the physical control of water.
 Water is analyzed to predict and prevent floods, protect beaches, construct and maintain coastal facilities, and to provide a water supply for the use of people.
 Hydraulic engineers then provide delivery of water to the appropriate location via any means from a short culvert to a large water supply system.

 - Geotechnical engineering design and build earth and rock dams, tunnels, retaining walls, deep excavations, and embankments.
 Geotechnical engineers also study the effects of earthquakes and other earth forces on man-made structures.
 This type of engineering has assumed an increasing importance in the cleanup of hazardous wastes.